Compared to Zillow, Homesnap is one of the smaller property databases offering lead generation for real estate professionals.

-There are four training phases: sign-up, profile creation, listing management, and contact management.
+There are four training phases: sign-up, profile creation, listing, and contact management.

 As a participant in the training, you can also ask questions and get expert advice from Homesnap’s team of trainers.

-If an agent participates in the program until the end, they will be able to create and manage their listings and connect with potential clients.
+If agents participate in the program until the end, they can create and manage their listings and connect with potential clients.

 Here, you can learn more about the different pieces of training.